Due to COVID-19, we have transitioned to an all-online format for the Fall 2020 semester. This includes New Student Orientation!

 Garrett-Evangelical offers a wide range of affordable, residential housing.
 Our apartments and residential halls are usually filled to capacity, and placement is on a first-come, first-served basis, so it is important to apply for housing early.
 Housing forms are available at https://www.garrett.edu/student-life/housing.

-Preferred residential hall and apartment move-in dates for the Fall is August 25-27, 2017.
-Early move-in is possible upon availability.
+Preferred residential hall and apartment move-in dates for the Fall is August 28-30, 2020.
+Early move-in is possible upon availability - contact the Office of Housing and Events for more information.

 Parking and Transporation

 Parking is available through the seminary, Northwestern University, or the City of Evanston.
-The Housing Office has detailed information on parking options and prices.
+The Office of Residential Ministries has detailed information on parking options and prices.
 Due to our compact campus and excellent public transportation, students may not need a car.
-The Chicago Transit Authority (CTA) offers unlimited monthly passes for $100.
+The City of Evanston has many bike trails and students are encouraged to register their bike if they bring it.
+The Chicago Transit Authority (CTA) offers unlimited monthly passes for buses and use of the "L" for $105.

 Going to Garrett